Reflections on imxrt-hal (2024)

 knows how their MCU’s peripherals work, and knows how to build what

 they want.
-These users would use the imxrt-ral
+These users would use the imxrt-ral register access layer

 if there was nothing more convenient.
 This group is smaller than the